 In Section 3.4 we explain how particles in the particle representation correspond to excursions of g_t in the tilt-and-shift representation, completing the proof of the validity of the tilt-and-shift representation of $MCLD(\lambda)$ with finitely many blocks.
 In Section 6 we give some applications of our rigid representation results:

 - In Section 6.1 we give a sketch proof of the fact that the Lévy processes without replacement $W^{\kappa,\tau,\underline{c}}$ have the exponential excursion levels property, and conclude that all eternal multiplicative coalescents have a tilt representation.
-This gives an alternative way to approach the main result of Limic [23] (see Section 1.4). - In Section 6.2 we apply the tilt-and-shift representation to Brownian motion with parabolic drift.
-What we find can be non-rigorously summarized as follows: if we start from BMPD(u) then at time $t \geq 0$ we see BMPD($u + t \Phi(t)$).
-We show that the resulting MCLD(λ) process is the scaling limit of the list of component sizes in the mean field frozen percolation model of [31] started from a near-critical
+This gives an alternative way to approach the result of Limic [26, Theorem 2] (see Section 1.4). - In Section 6.2 we apply the tilt-and-shift representation to Brownian motion with parabolic drift.
+What we find can be non-rigorously summarized as follows: if we start from BMPD(u) then at time $t \geq 0$ we see $\text{BMPD}(u + t \Phi(t))$.
+We show that the resulting $\text{MCLD}(\lambda)$ process is the scaling limit of the list of component sizes in the mean field frozen percolation model of [35] started from a near-critical Erdős-Rényi graph, thus extending the result [2, Corollary 24], which is the $\lambda = 0$ case. - In Section 6.3 we give a particle representation of the mean field forest fire model of [36].
+We demonstrate how this representation allows us to give a new probabilistic interpretation of the non-linear controlled PDE problem (and the associated characteristic curves) which played a central role in the theory developed in [36] and [21].
+1.4 Related work 1.4.1 Rigid representations of coalescent processes In this subsection we discuss links to previous work on rigid representations for the multiplicative coalescent, which is somewhat scattered (and in some cases unpublished).
+The various approaches and methods of Armendáriz [8], Uribe Bravo [39], Broutin and Marckert [19] and Limic [26] resulting in versions of the "tilt" representation are all related to ours, although these similarities are often implicit.
+Let us now try to sketch some of these connections.